Chasel-Tsui/mmdet-aitod/README.md

 ## Citation

-If you use this dataset in your research, please consider citing the paper.
+If you use this repo in your research, please consider citing these papers.

 ```
+@inproceedings{xu2021dot,
+  title={Dot Distance for Tiny Object Detection in Aerial Images},
+  author={Xu, Chang and Wang, Jinwang and Yang, Wen and Yu, Lei},
+  booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition},
+  pages={1192--1201},
+  year={2021}
+}

 @inproceedings{NWDRKA_2020_ISPRS,
     title={Detecting Tiny Objects in Aerial Images: A Normalized Wasserstein Distance and A New Benchmark},
     author={Chang, Xu and Jinwang, Wang and Wen, Yang and Huai, Yu and Lei, Yu and Gui-Song, Xia},